microsoft/powerquery-parser/README.md

 ## How to use

-The most common way to consume the project is to interact with the helper functions found in [task.ts](src/powerquery-parser/task/task.ts).
-There are all-in-one functions, such as `tryLexParseInspection`, which does a full pass on a given document.
+The most common way to consume the project is to interact with the helper functions found in [taskUtils.ts](src/powerquery-parser/task/taskUtils.ts).
+There are all-in-one functions, such as `tryLexParse`, which does a full pass on a given document.
 There are also incremental functions, such as `tryLex` and `tryParse`, which perform one step at a time.
 Minimal code samples can be found in [example.ts](src/example.ts).

 ## Related projects